 If the transaction is a partial payment, you will need to void existing open transactions, attach the new agent to the main transaction (you will see 2 of each agent attached to transaction) and make edits to amounts as needed for what has already been paid to the individual and forthcoming payments to the agents’ Personal Real Estate Corporation.
 When edits to main transaction are completed, you can create NEW partial payment transactions for the remaining expected commission.
 Partial Payment Transaction

 If the agent is on a tiered commission plan and in the middle of their anniversary timeline, you may want to add relevant history on the Summary tab of the Agent Profile so commission will calculate as expected.
 Adding Commission History for an Agent

-Please be cautious if you opt to enter history as any value entered in “Agent Net” field will be used for T4A’s in the applicable tax year.
+Please be cautious if you opt to enter history as any value entered in “Agent Net” field will be used for T4A’s in the applicable tax year and you will need to make adjustments to values.
 Alternatively, you can create a brand new commission plan for the duration of the anniversary timeline.